GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-01_analyse_time_series.md

 ## Time series decomposition
 Dynamics of environmental variables are often composed of very short term, intermediate (seasonal) and long-term (trend) variations.
-When analysing time series data, the decomposition into the respective components offers insights into driver-response relationships as basis for further analysis.
+When analysing time series data, the decomposition into the respective components offers insights into driver-response relationships as basis for further analyses.

 {% include figure image_path="/assets/images/time_series_decomposition.jpg" alt="Illustration of time series decomposition using the R CO2 dataset as an example." %}